One of Ontario's best places to fish for smallmouth bass

 I am blessed to be able to fish for a living and to have explored the incredible smallmouth bass fishing across Algoma.
 From the edge of Sudbury, through the highway seventeen “trophy alley” lakes and all the way north to Wawa, Chapleau and countless backcountry wilderness lakes in the region that hardly ever see a bass fisherman.
 I just can’t get over the unlimited amount of opportunities available in this region that harbours some of the biggest smallmouth bass found anywhere across our beautiful province.

-When I get asked what area of Ontario has some of the best smallmouth bass fishing by the fans of our series while attending trade shows or via social media, my answer is simple Algoma Country.
+When I get asked what area of Ontario has some of the best smallmouth bass fishing for the fans of our series while attending trade shows or via social media, my answer is simple Algoma Country.
 It is easily one of the regions I suggest for vacationing anglers and their families.

-Smallmouth in the four to five-pound class are available in almost every lake or river system you want to explore.
+Smallmouth bass in the four to five-pound class are available in almost every lake or river system you want to explore.
 If it’s the number of smallmouth bass you so desire, no problem, Algoma has many lodges and resorts that cater to the angler who desires the “wilderness factor” of fishing remote back lakes off the beaten paths with one-hundred-plus fish days being the norm.

 These remote areas may only see ten to twelve groups of anglers per year fishing the lakes, and catching bass right off the dock of your isolated cabin in the woods is as memorable as it gets.